 2.3.2 President George Bush Turnpike Walls

 Retaining wall elements are generally in good condition.
 There were some observations of minor panel cracks and spalls on the retaining walls.

-One location with cracking and evidence of water seepage (Figure 13).
+One location with spalling and exposed steel was noted (Figure 19).